Noise Detection with Spectator Qubits and Quantum Feature Engineering: Simulation Results

 The first stage in the proposed protocol aims to construct a set of characterization data for each possible noise profile, and train a corresponding ML graybox.
 The dataset will consist of pairs of random control pulses and corresponding measurement outcomes.
 We will simulate this process numerically.
 So, we choose a Hamiltonian for the spectator qubit that is a single-axis dephasing in the form

 where $f_x(t)$ is the control pulses, $\Omega$ is the qubit energy gap, and $\beta(t)$ is the noise process.
 The evolution time interval is fixed to be $[0,T]$, and is discretized into $M$ steps.
 The values of the simulation parameters are $T=1$ , $M=1024$, and $\Omega=12$.
 For the quantum observables, we choose the Pauli $X$, and with three positive eigenstates of the Pauli operators as an initial states.
-Thus we have only three measurements to perform.
-We use the same Monte Carlo based technique for the simulating the noisy evolution as in \cite{BQNS}.
-The number of noise realizations over which we take average is $K=2000$.
+Thus, we have only three measurements to perform.
+We use the same Monte Carlo based technique for the simulating the open system dynamics as detailed in \cite{BQNS}.
+The number of noise realizations over which we take average is $K=2000$, chosen to ensure accuracy of the simulation and that enough statistics are gathered to accurately estimate a given observable's expectation value.

-For the noise profiles, we are going to generate realizations for six different random processes and we will choose different subsets to showcase the different possibilities that could occur in an actual experiment.
+For the noise profiles, we are going to generate realizations for six different random processes and we will choose different subsets to showcase the different possibilities that could occur in an experiment.
+In a given experiment, the noise profiles can have common characteristics which may simplify the classification process, e.g., if all spectra are of the form $1/f^\alpha$ plus a high frequency peak with variable position.
+Here we choose various types of noise profiles to showcase the flexibility of our approach.

 The six profiles are as follows: \begin{enumerate} \item N0: noiseless (i.e. $\beta(t)=0$) \item N1: $\beta(t)$ is defined via its PSD, which take the form of a $1/f$ noise with a cutoff followed by a Gaussian bump.
 This can be expressed as $S_Z(f) = \frac{1}{f+1} u(15-f) + \frac{1}{16}u(f-15) + 0.5e^{-(f-30)^2/50}$, where $u(\cdot)$ is the unit step function. \item N2: $\beta(t)$ is a stationary Gaussian colored noise defined via its autocorrelation matrix.
+The coloring of the noise is simulated by performing a convolution of a white Gaussian noise signal with some deterministic signal.
+In particular,

+where $\eta(t)$ is a standard Gaussian random process with zero mean, and unit variance, and the deterministic function $h(t)$ is a fixed pulse of length $T/4$:

-The coloring of the noise is simulated by performing a convolution of a white Gaussian noise signal with some deterministic signal. \item N3: $\beta(t)$ is a non-stationary Gaussian colored noise defined via its autocorrelation matrix.
-The non-stationarity is simulated by multiplying the stationary noise by some deterministic signal in time domain. \item N4: $\beta(t)$ is a non-stationary non-Gaussian colored noise defined via its autocorrelation matrix.
-The non-Gaussianity is simulated by applying a non-linear function (in this paper we choose squaring) to a Gaussian noise. \item N5: $\beta(t)$ is almost identical with the $N1$ profile, the only difference is the a slight shift in the location of the bump.
-The PSD is given by $S_Z(f) = \frac{1}{f+1} u(15-f) + \frac{1}{16}u(f-15) + 0.5e^{-(f-40)^2/50}$. \end{enumerate}
+\item N3: $\beta(t)$ is a non-stationary Gaussian colored noise defined via its autocorrelation matrix.
+The non-stationarity is simulated by multiplying the stationary noise by some deterministic signal in time domain, that is